dotnet/docs/docs/framework/wcf/feature-details/data-contract-schema-reference.md

 This topic describes the subset of the XML Schema (XSD) used by <xref:System.Runtime.Serialization.DataContractSerializer> to describe common language runtime (CLR) types for XML serialization.

 ## DataContractSerializer Mappings
- The `DataContractSerializer` maps CLR types to XSD when metadata is exported from a [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] service using a metadata endpoint or the [ServiceModel Metadata Utility Tool (Svcutil.exe)](../../../../docs/framework/wcf/servicemodel-metadata-utility-tool-svcutil-exe.md).
+ The `DataContractSerializer` maps CLR types to XSD when metadata is exported from a Windows Communication Foundation (WCF) service using a metadata endpoint or the [ServiceModel Metadata Utility Tool (Svcutil.exe)](../../../../docs/framework/wcf/servicemodel-metadata-utility-tool-svcutil-exe.md).
 For more information, see [Data Contract Serializer](../../../../docs/framework/wcf/feature-details/data-contract-serializer.md).

  The `DataContractSerializer` also maps XSD to CLR types when Svcutil.exe is used to access Web Services Description Language (WSDL) or XSD documents and generate data contracts for services or clients.